exilon/QuickLib/README.md

 **Quick.HTTPServer:**
 --
 TCustomHttpServer is a simple interfaced HttpServer with own HttpRequest and HttpResponse implementations to allow easy httpserver engine changes.
+You can enable custom error pages to return customized pages and dynamic error pages.
 THttpServer is the IndyHttpServer implementation, but you can define your own.
 ```delphi
 TMyHttpServer = class(THttpServer)